-

 Performance monitoring

 Keeping all of your performance data under one roof makes it easy to create roll-up reports for internal tracking and benchmark clients' data against each other.
+Teams can proactively respond to trends in their data and leverage our scalable solution to manage marketing data across multiple accounts.

-When data is clean, it flows into the dashboards you've built with drag-and-drop elements that don’t require technical expertise.
-The dashboards update whenever new data comes in, so you'll always have fresh numbers ready for client meetings.
+When data is clean, it flows into the dashboards you've built with drag-and-drop elements that don't require technical expertise.
+The dashboards update daily, so you'll always have fresh numbers ready for client meetings.
+We provide dashboard templates so you can quickly set up new client reports on the fly.

 Advanced analytics foundation